DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Loop QuizSynchronous Online Quiz via loop on the main concepts from weeks 1 to 3 on the data analytics pipeline, data types and formats and data standards.12%Week 5

-AssignmentThrough ongoing lab assessments, load, transform and clean a given data set or sets producing a suitable report documenting the process.12%n/a
+AssignmentThrough ongoing lab assessments, load, transform and clean a given data set or sets producing a suitable report documenting the process.12%As required

 Loop QuizSynchronous Online Quiz via loop on the content from weeks 5-8 including creating a simple graph, explaining big data, the Internet and communication theory.12%Week 9

-AssignmentDesign and produce a significant and interactive data visualisation demonstrating both technical and communication skills.
-Produce the visualisation (as a screen capture, app or web site), a report and give a presentation on the visualisation.20%Week 10
+AssignmentWorking in a group, design and produce a significant and interactive data visualisation in response to a criteria, demonstrating both technical and communication skills.
+Present the visualisation and answer questions about the design process.30%Week 10

 Reflective journalWrite a set of skill summaries and self-assessments from the technologies used in the module.15%Week 12